 Medvednica Mountain - Zagreb, Croatia

 What made this run extra special was that I was making the first tracks through the snow that morning.
-It was a completely untouched trail, and hard to follow, so it was good that I had my Gaia GPS to keep track.
-If I’d waited for better conditions I would have missed these views.
+It was an untouched trail, and hard to follow, so it was good I had my Gaia GPS to keep track.
+If I’d waited for better conditions, I would have missed these views.

 Zagreb proved to be a great ultrarunning destination because of the convenient direct flight from Berlin and trails starting right from the city.
 While the distance of my runs on this trip were not ultra, the deep snow, cold and elevation made for ultra conditions.
 I’d highly recommend a trip here if in Europe as it’s accessible from many cities.